payhub/slate/source/includes/verify_transaction.md

 job_title | string, optional | The job title of the customer. email_address | string, optional | The valid email address of the customer. <br>The email address must be syntactically correct.
-If you do not specify the email address, you must provide a phone_number to identify the customer. web_address | string, optional | The web address of the customer. <br>The web address, if you specify, must be syntactically valid web address. phone_number | stirng, optional | The phone number of the customer. <br> The phone number must be syntactically correct.
+If you do not specify the email address, you must provide a phone_number to identify the customer. web_address | string, optional | The web address of the customer. <br>The web address, if you specify, must be syntactically valid web address. phone_number | string, optional | The phone number of the customer. <br> The phone number must be syntactically correct.
 For example, (415) 234 5678, or 4152345678, or (415) 234-5678. <br>If you do not specify the phone number, you must provide an email_address to identify the customer. phone_ext | string, optional | The phone extension number of the customer. phone_type | string, optional | The type (['H' or 'W' or 'M']) phone number: H (Home), W (Work), M (Mobile).